 Teresa Johnson is the patient recruiter at NCCR.
 As the recruiter, Teresa’s primary focus includes recruiting new patients to participate in clinical trials.
 She is responsible for making initial contact with potential research patients to evaluate their health and candidacy for a study.
 In this role, she also oversees advertisement campaigns to help acquire new patient interest as well as matches previous patients with studies that meet both study and patient needs.
 Teresa has been with NCCR since 1997.
 Prior to her current position, she was study coordinator.
 She has been a certified clinical research coordinator since 2007, and she continues to assist study coordinators with procedures and serves as an unblinded drug dispenser.

 Front Office Coordinator (Receptionist)

-In addition to handling site amenities like patient meals, entertainment, lounge, and private sleeping areas, Mary also manages all the front office duties that help our office run smoothly.
+In addition to handling site amenities like patient meals, entertainment, lounge, and private sleeping areas, Jalissa also manages all the front office duties that help our office run smoothly.